ccjmne/puppeteer-html2pdf/README.md

   ]'
 ```

-## TODO

-1. Better handle errors.
-2. Set up a way to configure endpoints that will inject custom CSS styles in each page.

-## Build
+## Maintainer notes

 **Automatically builds and publishes to GitHub Packages** (GitHub Container Registry) with each **GitHub Release**.

-~~Includes a comprehensive script that lets you build and publish new versions of the image: `./compose.sh <version>`~~
+Includes a comprehensive script that lets you build and publish new versions of the image: `./compose.sh <version>`

 ## License